 Historically, agriculture was the mainstay of Barbados’ economy, but over the years, the focus has shifted to tourism and manufacturing.
 This small island, which is also the second-richest Caribbean nation by GDP, now has a mixed economy that affords its citizens a stable, comfortable living.
-The slew of luxury hotels in Barbados are top-of-the-range since some of the wealthiest people in the world favor this island as their preferred holiday destination.
-These five luxury hotels in the Barbados are among the best of the best.
+The slew of luxury hotels in Barbados is top-of-the-range since some of the wealthiest people in the world favor this island as their preferred holiday destination.
+These five luxury hotels in Barbados are among the best of the best.

 Sandals Royal Barbados